programmermelayu/todoapp-cursor/README.md

 # Todo List Application

-A full-stack todo list application built with React frontend, FastAPI backend, and PostgreSQL database built 100% using AI Warp and Cursor.
+A full-stack todo list application built with React frontend, FastAPI backend, and PostgreSQL database built 100% using AI tools like Warp and Cursor.

 ## Features